Yung Miami: Resha Roulette

 In late 2022, Yung Miami announced the release of her drinking game "Resha Roulette", a card game for players 21+, consisting of 120 cards and 4 shot glasses.
 Since its release, she has promoted the game by playing it several times on her podcast with her celebrity guests.
 Other podcasters and YouTubers have played the game as part of their content also.
 The card game was seen on an episode of Basketball Wives aired in September 2024.
 Since the release of 'Resha Roulette', Yung Miami has generated over $1 million from the card game and it reached #1 on Amazon in the Drinking Games category.
-In addition to the card game, she has also previously hosted live events, that allow the public to purchase tickets and play the game alongside her in person.
-The brand also continues to highlight the importance of knowing one's limits in terms of alcohol intake and regularly encourages players to drink responsibly, as well as providing tips to help combat the effects of heavy drinking.
+In addition to the card game, she has also previously hosted live events that allow the public to purchase tickets and play the game alongside her in person.

 Resha Roulette: Reloaded

-On February 14, 2025, Yung Miami released "Resha Roulette: Reloaded", a new version of her iconic card game, this time consisting of new hilarious cards, play money and a spinner wheel.
+On February 14, 2025, Yung Miami released "Resha Roulette: Reloaded", a new version of her card game, this time consisting of new humorous cards, play money and a spinner wheel.
 "Resha Roulette: Reloaded" sold out within the first three days of its launch.

+Summer Miami Cosmetics

+In October 2023, Yung Miami launched Summer Miami Cosmetics, a cosmetics line inspired by and named after her daughter.
+The line was launched to coincide with her daughter's sixth birthday.

-Resha Roulette: Reloaded - The Tour
+Resha Roulette: Reloaded – The Tour

 On March 5, 2025, Yung Miami announced that she would be going on a game night tour across the United States.
 The tour originally began with 12 cities, but due to increased demand more stops were added.
-The tour featured a mix of music and interactive gaming experience, allowing Yung Miami to fuse her fun personality, entrepreneurial spirit and music career into one unique and innovative tour concept.
+The tour featured a mix of music and an interactive gaming experience.